Top 5 Posterior Pediatric Walkers

 Pros

-• Kids of all ages love the vividly colored frame, makes them want to use it
+• Kids of all ages love the vividly colored frame, which makes them want to use it

-• Solid, strong, but lightweight design for long-lasting functionality that’s easy for children to maneuver
+• Solid, strong, but lightweight design that’s easy for children to maneuver

-• Width and height adjustability allows longer use for growing children
+• Width and height adjustability allow for longer use for growing children

 Cons